sorenbronsted/fiberloop/readme.md

 This makes your program efficient and can handle more work.

 ## Installation
-This package can be installed as a [Composer](https://getcomposer.org/) dependency on PHP 8.1 which has fibers build in.
+This package can be installed with [Composer](https://getcomposer.org/)

     `composer install bronsted\fiberloop`

 ## Usage

-Coming soon...